Skip to menu Skip to content Skip to footer

 Reasonable adjustments

-Some minor adjustments may be considered for your MMI if you have a disability or medical condition.
-Please contact the Faculty of Medicine for further information.
+Some minor reasonable adjustments may be considered for your MMI if you have a disability or medical condition.
+You must apply for reasonable adjustments in advance of the schedule interview, as reasonable adjustments will not accommodated on the day without prior approval.
+Contact the Faculty of Medicine for further information.

 Invite to interview and booking

-If you experience any issues with your booking, you must contact the Faculty of Medicine during the booking window for assistance (med.enquiries@uq.edu.au).
-Requests to accept late bookings for interviews will not be considered unless there are exceptional circumstances.
+If you experience any issues with your booking, contact the Faculty of Medicine during the booking window for assistance (med.enquiries@uq.edu.au).
+We won't consider requests to accept late bookings for interviews unless there are exceptional circumstances.

 If you missed the booking deadline and have exceptional circumstances, you must submit your request for special consideration at least 3 business days prior to the commencement of the interviews.
-Interview times are subject to the availability of space.
+Interview times are subject to availability.

-To request a late booking you must demonstrate, with supporting documents, the exceptional circumstances that made it impossible to finalise your interview booking during the designated booking window.
+To request a late booking you must demonstrate the exceptional circumstances that made it impossible to finalise your interview booking during the designated booking window.
+You will need to provide supporting documents.

 Contact

-If you need any further information about the Doctor of Medicine Multiple Mini-Interviews, contact the Faculty of Medicine at med.enquiries@uq.edu.au or our Domestic Admission team if you have any questions regarding your application.
+If you need any further information about the Doctor of Medicine multiple mini-interviews, contact the Faculty of Medicine at med.enquiries@uq.edu.au